tevko/vets-website/content/pages/health-care/after-you-apply.md

 #### What if I need help understanding my benefits or accessing services?

-If you want to know more about your VA health care benefits, your health care team, and where you’ll go for care, we can help.
-[Learn more about your VA health care coverage](/health-care/about-va-health-care/).
+If you want to know more about your VA health care benefits, your health care team, and where you’ll go for care, we can help.<br> [Learn more about your VA health care coverage](/health-care/about-va-health-care/).

 If you’re signed up for VA health care, you can manage your VA health and benefits online through Vets.gov: <br />
 [Refill your prescriptions](/health-care/prescriptions/). <br />